 Despite the variety of methods of formal engagement with a TAC, there are thousands of firms who are just beginning to consider investing in innovation, or established firms who still see investing in business innovation as too risky, too expensive, or too complicated to navigate.

-We gratefully acknowledge IRAP's foresight and trust in partnering with Tech-Access Canada to launch this innovative pilot project with the nine Ontario TACs, and we are optimistic the model has cross-country applicability.
+We gratefully acknowledge IRAP's foresight and trust in partnering with Tech-Access Canada to launch this innovative project with Canada's TACs!

 Rapidly connecting innovators to business innovation assets.